vijaylaxmipb/Giggles-Grins/README.md

 ## Learning Resources
 - **Bugbytes on YouTube**: Special thanks to [Bugbytes](https://www.youtube.com/@bugbytes3923) for their excellent tutorials on HTMX.
 Their content was instrumental in helping me understand and effectively implement HTMX in the project.
 - **General Online Resources**:
-  - **Stack Overflow**: For being an invaluable resource in troubleshooting and solving numerous coding challenges.
   - **Google**: For serving as the gateway to a wealth of information, tips, and solutions that were essential throughout the development process.

 ### Overcoming Challenges